Grant Coordinators and Writers

 Other Education or Training

 Several organizations sponsor intensive workshops and seminars on grant coordination, grant writing, and fund-raising.
-For example, the Association of Fundraising Professionals offers a Fundamentals of Fundraising Course that contains the following modules: Overview of Fundraising, Developing an Integrated Fundraising Program, Marketing for Ongoing Success, Building & Sustaining Relationships, Securing the Gift, Partners in Fundraising, and Management & Accountability.
+For example, the Association of Fundraising Professionals offers a Fundamentals of Fundraising Course that covers an overview of fundraising, developing an integrated fundraising program, building & sustaining relationships, securing the gift, and best practices, among other topics.
 The association also offers a Leadership Academy.
-The Grantsmanship Center conducts seminars and workshops in cities across the United States around 150 times a year.
-It helps grant coordinators and writers with proposal writing and other aspects of their jobs.
-The center also offers six training programs: The Grantsmanship Training Program, Essential Grant Skills, Grant Management Essentials, Competing for Federal Grants, Research Proposal Workshop, and Social Enterprise for Nonprofits.
+The Grantsmanship Center webinars that help grant coordinators and writers with proposal writing and other aspects of their jobs.
+The center also offers training programs: The Grantsmanship Training Program, Essential Grant Skills, Grant Management Essentials, and Competing for Federal Grants.
 The American Grant Writers Association and The Giving Institute also provide continuing education opportunities.
 Contact these organizations for more information.

 Certification, Licensing, and Special Requirements